HugoHakem/delphi-multidomain/README.md

 > jupytext --to ipynb PATH_TO_FILE.py
 > ```

 ## Training (_to be completed_)

-### $k$-fold cross validation (CV)
-#### Horizontal splitting
-By default, the training script will use 70 / 10 / 20% for training / validation / testing.
-We recommend having a fixed list of 10 folds.
-Subject lists can be placed (one subject ID per line) into the folder `data/subject_lists`, with names `subset{fold}of10.csv` with `fold`$= {1,...,10}$.

-#### Longitudinal splitting
-There exists the possibility of passing a cutoff date, such that no token posterior to this date are included during training.
-If this option is used, then the subjects' date of birth has to be provided.

 ### Preparing the data for each domain
 ```python
 from pathlib import Path
 tokens_path = Path("./data/tokens")